Alderman Road Replacement Project: Frequently Asked Questions

 During the year, the construction contractor will be preparing the site, installing outside utility services, laying building foundations, raising the structures of the buildings and installing interior mechanical, electrical and plumbing equipment.
 This work requires the use of heavy equipment and machinery as well as multiple tradesmen.
 There will be increased truck traffic on both McCormick Road and Alderman Road.

 It is perceived that noise and dust will be biggest impacts to livability in adjacent residence halls.
 The construction activity will generate noise during work hours and possibly an increase in dust.
 We have worked with the construction contractor to minimize these issues while still allowing the new buildings to be constructed in a cost-effective and timely manner.
 The contractor will minimize dust as much as possible.

-Every First Year resident assigned to Cauthen, Woody, Dunnington, Balz-Dobie and Watson-Webb Houses is notified along with their housing assignment in July 2012.
-Incoming First Year residents in 2013 will be notified in a similar fashion.
+Every First Year resident assigned to Cauthen, Woody, Fitzhugh and Shannon Houses was notified along with their housing assignment in July 2013.

 Information regarding the project will be communicated to residents via email.
 Email notifications will be sent to each resident's U.Va. registered email address.